You can reserve Dynamic IP NAT addresses (for

 pool.
 Therefore, a translated IP address that is reserved is not

-expires because a new session has not started.
-The timer is reset
+because a new session has not started.
+The timer is reset each time

-each time a new session for a source IP/translated IP mapping begins,
+a new session for a source IP/translated IP mapping begins, after

-addresses are reserved.
-You can reserve Dynamic IP NAT addresses
+are reserved.
+You can reserve Dynamic IP NAT addresses for the firewall

 Reserve dynamic IP NAT addresses for